Air and Surface Virus Neutraliser

 The Expanse contains 4, high powered ozone discharge plates which operate as a separate function from the air cleaning UVC technology.
 Ozone can be harmful if inhaled so the Expanse can be set, by an authorised user with a password, to be released when the room is empty.
 This can be set on a timer function and an audible and visual warning is given before ozone is dispersed, with an emergency shutoff feature, should anyone still be in the room.
 Once the ozone cycle is complete, the Expanse switches back to UVC mode to eliminate any trace ozone, faster than it’s natural half-life conversion back to oxygen.

-The touchscreen control of the Expanse can be used to set fan speed, UVC dose and adjusted to neutralise different types of bacteria and viruses from the air.
+The conveniently tilted touchscreen control of the Expanse can be used to set fan speed, UVC dose and adjusted to neutralise different types of bacteria and viruses from the air.

-But the Expanse also contains a complex sensor array which actively monitors Air Quality (AQI) and air exchanges within the room it is placed.
-This information is synced wirelessly with our cloud platform so that information is always available to building manages, across multiple units and multiple sites.
+The Expanse also contains a complex sensor array which actively monitors Air Quality (AQI) and air exchanges within the room it is placed.
+This information is synced wirelessly with our cloud platform so that information is always available to building managers, across multiple units and multiple sites.

 The data is available through our React-Air mobile app and on our online web-based app, delivering confidence that you are meeting your duty of care.